 Ambulatory phlebectomy is a minimally invasive technique for the direct removal of residual unsightly bulging and varicose veins.
 It is performed under local anesthesia, through tiny punctures that typically leave no scars and require no skin sutures.
 After treatment, a compression bandage or compression stockings are worn and the patient is able to walk and drive.
 This technique differs significantly from vein stripping and should not be confused with that procedure.
 Due to advances in other treatment techniques, ambulatory phlebotomy procedures are rarely required and seldomly recommended by the physicians at Virginia Vein Care.

 Spider Vein Treatment

 In sclerotherapy, a very small needle – the size of a human hair – injects a chemical solution known as a “sclerosing agent” into the vein.
 The solution causes the lining of the vein to swell, shutting it down.
 The body will eventually absorb the treated vein.
-Sclerotherapy may be used to get rid of varicose veins as well as spider veins.
-Sclerotherapy takes only a matter of minutes, although several sessions may be required to fully get rid of spider veins.
+Sclerotherapy may be used to treat varicose veins as well as spider veins.
+Sclerotherapy takes only a matter of minutes, although several sessions may be required to fully treat spider veins.

 VeinGogh Ohmic Thermolysis

-We also treat venous ulcers, a condition that affects up to 1.8 million people in the U.S. Venous ulcers make up the singlemost chronic wound type treated in wound care centers.
-Treatments typically used in the past, centering on antibiotics, salves and compression therapy, often failed, or left patients vulnerable to a recurrence of the venous ulcer.
-But today, venous ulcers (which are caused by perforated veins) can often be treated more effectively using the VNUS Closure procedure described above.
+We also treat venous ulcers, a condition that affects up to 1.8 million people in the United States.
+Venous ulcers make up the single most chronic wound type treated in wound care centers.
+Treatments typically used in the past, centering on antibiotics, salves and compression therapy, often failed or left patients vulnerable to a recurrence of the venous ulcer.
+Today, venous ulcers (which are caused by perforated veins) can often be treated more effectively using the VNUS Closure procedure described above.
 Venous ulcers might be treated alone or in conjunction with other vein conditions.